looker-open-source/gcs-storage-intelligence-block/README.md

 <div style="text-align: justify; line-height: 1.5;">

-Inside this view we can see metadata about the available buckets inside your projects or organization.
+This view provides metadata regarding the available buckets across your projects or organization.

 <br>